-CHJ holds an annual Purim party, held right after Sunday School, with a Hamantaschen Bake-Off.
-Prizes are awarded for best taste, most attractive, and most creative hamantaschen.
+Before the pandemic, CHJ would hold an annual Purim party, with a Hamantaschen Bake-Off.
+Prizes were awarded for best taste, most attractive, and most creative hamantaschen.
 The holiday’s name, “Purim,” meaning “lots” or “dice,” is meant to remind us of how the evil character Haman drew lots to determine the fate of the Jews of Persia.
 According to the Book of Esther, were it not for the goodness and intervention of Queen Esther and her uncle Mordecai in the court of Esther’s gentile husband, King Ahasuerus, the Jews certainly would have been exterminated by the king’s vizier Haman.

 Purim is a story that became popular to a people in exile.
 It is part of the long tradition of Jews absorbing parts of their surrounding culture, yet remaining a people apart.

 It celebrates the common Jewish dream of the triumph of clever wit over crude brutality.
 It has a heroine who is very adaptable, but with a hard core of loyalty to her identity as a Jew and to her fellow Jews in a time of trouble.
 Esther risked her life to assert her right, and the right of her people, to be Jewish in whatever way they chose.